seud0nym/tch-gui-unhide/utilities/README.md

 If run with the `-q` option, then no output is displayed, and you must rely on the return code.

 ## transformer-cli
-Version 17 firmwares do not include `/usr/bin/transformer-cli`, which is very useful for working out what is returned in the various GUI scripts.
+Version 17 firmware does not include `/usr/bin/transformer-cli`, which is very useful for working out what is returned in the various GUI scripts.

 ## unpack-rbi
 Unpacks the *.rbi* file passed as the first parameter.